The Geodesic Diameter of Polygonal Domains: Properties of Geodesic-Maximal Pairs

 Let $E$ be the set of all sides of $\Poly$ without their endpoints and $\Bd$ be their union.
-Note that $\Bd = \bd \Poly \setminus V$, the boundary of $\Poly$ except the corners $V$.
-The goal of this section is to prove the following theorem, which is the main geometric result of this paper. \begin{theorem} Suppose that $(s^*,t^*)$ is a maximal pair in $\Poly$ and $\Pi(s^*,t^*)$, $V_{s^*}$, and $V_{t^*}$ be defined as above.
+Note that $\Bd = \bd \Poly \setminus V$ is the boundary of $\Poly$ except the corners $V$.
+The goal of this section is to prove the following theorem, which is the main combinatorial result of this paper. \begin{theorem} Suppose that $(s^*,t^*)$ is a maximal pair in $\Poly$, and that $\Vpair(s^*,t^*)$, $V_{s^*}$, and $V_{t^*}$ are defined as above.
 Then, we have the following implications.

-Moreover, each of the above bounds is best possible by examples. \end{theorem}
+Moreover, each of the above bounds is tight. \end{theorem}